wiremock/wiremock.org/_site/docs/junit-jupiter.md

 }
 ```

-But like with the HTTP port you can also fix the HTTPS port number via the `httpsPort` parameter:
+As with the HTTP port, you can also fix the HTTPS port number using the `httpsPort` parameter:

 ```java
 @WireMockTest(httpsEnabled = true, httpsPort = 8443)